 How Iain Lawrence grew his scary middle-grade novel The Skeleton Tree

 Iain Lawrence is a bestselling author of books for children of all ages.
-The B.C.-based writer won the 2007 Governor General's Literary Award for children's literature for the novel Gemini Summer and his latest book, The Skeleton Tree, is a finalist for the 2017 TD Canadian Children's Literature Award.
+The B.C.-based writer won the 2007 Governor General's Literary Award for children's literature for the novel Gemini Summer and his latest book, The Skeleton Tree, was a finalist for the 2017 TD Canadian Children's Literature Award.

 The Skeleton Tree is a survival tale that tracks two boys who need to quickly learn how to survive in the wilderness when their boat sinks off the coast of Alaska.